epuic/event-ticketing-fullstackapp/README.md

 # Event Ticketing App 🚀

 ## Overview
-This project is a web-based platform where users can register, log in, and purchase tickets for various events.
+This project is a web-based platform where users can register, log in and purchase tickets for various events.
 It features multiple pages, including an events page for browsing and booking tickets.

 Administrators have additional privileges, allowing them to manage events (add, edit, delete) and oversee user accounts.
 The system ensures secure authentication and role-based access control using JWT for efficient and protected user sessions.